ghc-proposals/ghc-proposals/proposals/0000-threaded-by-default.rst

 The users of GHC will get their programs compiled with the threaded RTS by default.
 This follows principle of the least surprise: many programs implicitly depending on tools such as `forkIO` can deadlock or crush with no good explanation with the single-threaded RTS.
 As surprising as it may sound, the threaded RTS comes closer to the principle of the least surprise than the single-threaded RTS.

-One of the main concerns with regards to the threaded RTS is parallel GC, which, anecdotally, almost certainly brings performance losses when not tuned carefully.
+One of the main concerns with regards to the threaded RTS is parallel GC, which, anecdotally, almost certainly brings performance losses when not tuned carefully (cf., e.g. `#9221 <https://gitlab.haskell.org/ghc/ghc/issues/9221>`_).
 It is important to understand that parallel GC **is not implied** by ``-threaded``.
 The threaded mode still starts the program with one capability by default (unless ``-N`` is explicitly provided by the user), and GC runs sequential.

 Those who passed ``-threaded`` before will get a new warning, which might be painful (e.g. in the ``-Werror`` setting).